GlitchyPSIX/VEGASRPC/README.md

  * Displays whether you're rendering, and how much time has passed since you started, whether you cancelled, failed, or finished successfully.

- * Displays when you're just being lazy (no activity in one minute, lol)
+ * Displays when you're just being lazy (One minute of inactivity)

  * Displays a logo related to your VEGAS version as well as its specific version on hover.